 Weekly testing is the best way to keep an eye on your water parameters and help you catch anything early.

 As you may have heard many times, “The only things that happen fast in a Reef Tank is Death” and it is true.
 Any changes you make must be done gradually.
 Your aquarium is a finely tuned ecosystem and it needs time to adapt to change.

 If you have any parameters changing rapidly you may be lighting the fuse to a tank crash.

 Your Nitrifying Bacteria are your biological filtration that converts the toxic Ammonia and Nitrite compounds into Nitrate and Nitrogen.
 If they die your tank is going to start heading south.

 Lack of oxygen and medications are the two biggest culprits.
 Make sure you research any medication before you add it to your aquarium!

 Keep the little guys alive and keep your tank alive.

-It happens often and its the only reason I do not have an Anemone in my tank.
+It happens often and it’s the only reason I do not have an Anemone in my tank.
 They move and can let go of their grip.
 Having a reef tank you need strong flow for your corals.
-Nems will ALWAYS get drawn to a powerhead if the fully let go.
+Nems will ALWAYS get drawn to a powerhead if they fully let go.